Rebecza/scRNA-seq/README.md

 ## Run the alignment:
 kb-wrapper is an easy to use package that combines Kallisto and Bustools functions.
 I wrote a little bash script that will run the kb-wrapper with the right settings for the SORT-seq protocol in our lab this will run over all fastqs in the specified folder (with the argument -f or --fastqpath) and align for further processing with RNA-Velocity.
-It will also generate a log.out file, in which all the command line output is stored.
+It will also generate a **log.out file**, in which all the command line output will be stored.
-For human genomes, one can leave the default locations for the genome and associated files ERCCs and most common reporters, are included in this index.
+For human genomes, one can leave the default locations (if you're running from our server) for the genome.
+The ERCC spike-ins and most common reporters, are included in this index.

 **To make sure the bash script is runnable**